soffes/quesadilla/Readme.markdown

 `:hashtags`                 | Hashtags
-`:autolinks`                | Automatically detect links `:emoji`                    | GitHub-style named emoji `:html`                     | Generate HTML representations for entities and the entire string
+`:autolinks`                | Automatically detect links `:emoji`                    | GitHub-style named emoji `:users`                    | User mentions `:user_validator`           | Callable object to validate usernames `:html`                     | Generate HTML representations for entities and the entire string

-Everything is enabled by deafult.
+Everything is enabled by deafult except user mentions.
 If you don't want to extract Markdown, you should call the extractor this like:

 ``` ruby
 Quesadilla.extract('Some text', markdown: false)